 Keith earned his Bachelor's degree in Mechanical Engineering & Material Science from Duke University and his Juris Doctor at the University of Virginia School of Law.

-In May 2019, the Board of Directors elected Bill Dockman as Senior Vice President and Chief Financial Officer.
+In May 2019, the former Board of Directors elected Bill Dockman as Senior Vice President and Chief Financial Officer.
 Bill serves as a member of Grace's leadership team and is responsible for global financial management and operations as well as Grace's shared services center in the Philippines.

 Between May 2018 and his promotion to his current role, Bill was Vice President and Controller and Interim Chief Financial Officer while also serving as Chief Accounting Officer.